Lutz-Pfannenschmidt/gorse-code/README.md

 go run . -m=".... . .-.. .-.. ---  .-- --- .-. .-.. -.." # Hello World
 ```
 Where `-m` is the Morsecode string you want to translate.

+Words are separated by 2 spaces and letters by 1 space.